artefactual/atom-docs/user-manual/access-content/browse.rst

    The Quick search bar will accept Boolean operators (see :ref:`advanced-search-operators` for more information), including the ** * ** wildcard character.
-If you just want to use the Quick search to access the browse link, you can enter an asterix and press enter - AtoM will return a subset of all results, and then provide the browse link.
+If you just want to use the Quick search to access the browse link, you can enter an asterisk and press enter - AtoM will return a subset of all results, and then provide the browse link.

    Of course, an easier way to do this would be to use the "Browse as list"